barbarer/py4e-int/_sources/tuples/comparingtuples.rst

    :answer_b: False
    :answer_c: An error message will occur
    :correct: a
    :feedback_a: Correct!
-The comparison operator will look up to the first pair of elements that differ from each other.
-In this case it is the first element, so all preceding elements are ignored.
+The comparison operator looks at the first pair of elements that differ from each other.
+In this case, it is the first elements, so all following elements are ignored.
-   :feedback_b: Try again!
+   :feedback_b: Incorrect!
+Remember, the comparison operator starts by comparing just the first element of the two tuples, and only moves on if they're equal.
+Try again.
-   :feedback_c: Try again!
+   :feedback_c: Incorrect!
+The comparison operator works fine with tuples.
+Try again.

    What is returned when the following code is run?